LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 5. Click **Save**.

 Survey bot settings include:
+- **Enable Bot**: If you need to temporarily remove a survey bot from your customer traffic flow, you can disable the bot using this setting.
 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
+- **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
+Then enter the message to send.
+- **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has expired.
+Then enter the message to send.

 - **Skip Survey**: Enter the words or phrases that will allow the consumer to skip the survey.
 If the consumer enters one of these (the exact phrase, not case sensitive), the closing message will be displayed to the consumer, and the bot will end the survey.
 - **Closing message when survey is skipped by user**: Enter the closing message to dislay when the survey is skipped by the user.
 - **Survey Timeout**: Specify the amount of time that the survey will remain active before it is closed, and the closing message is displayed.
 The survey timout is calculated from the moment the survey starts until it reaches the timeout.